Sunday, December 22, 2024

 It’s important to note that some thickeners, like flour and cornstarch, can alter the flavor of your beef stew if not cooked properly.
 Flour can leave a raw, floury taste if not cooked long enough, while cornstarch can give a slightly slimy texture if too much is used.
 On the other hand, arrowroot powder and tapioca flour are great options for those who want a gluten-free thickener that won’t alter the flavor of their stew.
 Roux, a mixture of flour and fat, is a classic French thickener that adds a rich, nutty flavor to your stew.
 Dairy products like heavy cream or sour cream can also be used to thicken your stew and add a creamy texture.
 Lastly, gelatin is a great option for those who want a clear, glossy finish to their stew.

-See also How To Make Canned Beef Stew Taste Better
+See also How Do You Thicken Up Beef Stew

 How to Use Flour to Thicken Your Beef Stew